aiven/devportal/docs/products/kafka/howto/connect-with-command-line.rst

 Connect to Aiven for Apache Kafka® with command line tools
 ==========================================================

-These examples show how to send messages to and receive messages from an Aiven for Apache Kafka service using command line tools.
+These examples show how to send messages to and receive messages from an Aiven for Apache Kafka® service using command line tools.

 Pre-requisites
 --------------

 ``kafka-console-producer`` and ``kafka-console-consumer`` are part of the Apache Kafka® toolbox included with `open source Apache Kafka® code <https://kafka.apache.org/downloads>`_.
-Follow :doc:`the guide to set up properties to use Apache Kafka toolbox <kafka-tools-config-file>`.
+Follow
-For ``kafka-avro-console-producer`` follow the installation instructions in `its GitHub repository <https://github.com/confluentinc/schema-registry>`_.
+`the guide to set up properties to use Apache Kafka toolbox <kafka-tools-config-file.html>`_ For ``kafka-avro-console-producer`` follow the installation instructions in `its GitHub repository <https://github.com/confluentinc/schema-registry>`_.

 Variables